thejasvibr/tacost/docs/source/using_paramfile.rst

 	source_position : sourcepos_yourownsourcepositions.csv

-`Attention` :  An source position file must contain at least 2 microphones with their x,y,z positions.
+`Attention` :  An source position file must contain at least 1 position with its x,y,z positions.
 The first row of the source position file must be named (eg.'x', 'y' and 'z') with each source position
 in a separate row.

 Sampling rate
 <<<<<<<<<<<<<
-By default the sampling rate is set to XYZ kHz.
-To set it to another value add something like this into the parameter file.
+By default the sampling rate is set to 500 kHz (because, the package author works with ultrasound a lot).
+To set it to 44.1kHz for instance - add this in the parameter file.

 .. code-block:: shell